stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 - `spec.target.volumeClaimTemplates`:
   - `metadata.name` is the name of the restored `PVC` or prefix of the `VolumeSnapshot` name.
-  - `spec.dataSource`: `spec.dataSource` specifies the source of the data from where the newly created PVC will be intialized.
-It requires following fields to set:
+  - `spec.dataSource`: `spec.dataSource` specifies the source of the data from where the newly created PVC will be initialized.
+It requires the following fields to be set:
     - `apiGroup` is the group for resource being referenced.
-Now, kubernetes supports only `snapshot.storage.k8s.io`.
+Now, Kubernetes supports only `snapshot.storage.k8s.io`.
     - `kind` is resource of the kind being referenced.
-Now, kubernetes supports only `VolumeSnapshot`.
+Now, Kubernetes supports only `VolumeSnapshot`.
     - `name` is the `VolumeSnapshot` resource name.
-In `RestoreSession` crd, You can template the name by using the following convention `${CLAIM_NAME}-<backup session creation timestamp in Unix epoch seconds>`, `${CLAIM_NAME}` is resolved by the Stash operator and replaced by the `metadata.name`.
+In `RestoreSession` crd, You can template the name by using the following convention `${CLAIM_NAME}-<backup session creation timestamp in Unix epoch seconds>`, `${CLAIM_NAME}` is resolved into the `metadata.name` by the Stash operator.
 You can set the snapshot name directly.

 Let's create the `RestoreSession` crd we have shown above.